Click on Apply below to start your application.

 Why should I apply?
-Under the the guidance of a mentor you will perform sophisticated laboratory techniques using emerging technologies, judge the completeness and accuracy of research results, perform statistical analyses on data, and prepare written manuscripts for FBI review and publication in peer-reviewed journals.
+Under the guidance of a mentor, you will perform sophisticated laboratory techniques using emerging technologies, judge the completeness and accuracy of research results, perform statistical analyses on data, and prepare written manuscripts for FBI review and publication in peer-reviewed journals.

 Release of any information acquired during participation in this program is at the sole discretion of the FBI.

 As a participant you will receive a stipend as support for your living and other expenses during this appointment.
 Stipend rates are determined by the CFSRU officials and are based on your academic and professional background.
 Relocation expenses, not to exceed $1,000, incurred in relocating from your current address to Quantico, Virginia (if more than 50 miles from the address shown on the application), may be reimbursed for Post-Doctoral appointments.
 You will receive a travel allowance of $5,000 per appointment year to cover travel-related expenses to scientific and professional development activities.
 The initial appointment can be up to one year but may be renewed upon recommendation of FBI contingent on the availability of funds.
 The appointment can be made on a full-time or part-time basis.

 For more information about the Visiting Scientist Program, please visit https://www.fbijobs.gov/students/undergrad

 Nature of Appointment

 The participant will not enter into an employee/employer relationship with ORISE, ORAU, DOE, FBI, CFSRU, or any other office or agency.
 Instead, the participant will be affiliated with ORISE for the administration of the appointment through the ORISE letter of appointment and Terms of Appointment.